When you are tired of being strong

 Together we will rediscover your hope and your sense of Self; we will reconnect you to what matters reclaiming the joy and delight in life you so deserve.

-Please see below for the services I offer as a therapist.
+Please see below for the areas I specialise in.

 About the areas I specialise in:

-If you are seeking support after incident(s) of abuse, violence, physical assault or sexual assault, neglect, moral or spiritual exploitation, betrayal, or adverse childhood experiences; or, if you identify as having Complex Trauma (C-PTSD); Acute Trauma (PTSD); Attachment / Developmental Trauma; Intergenerational / Collective / Historical Trauma; or Vicarious Trauma, I offer a space of co-regulated connection where together we will re-establish your internal and external sense of trust and safety.
+If you are seeking support for the impact of trauma, I offer a space of co-regulated connection where together we will re-establish your internal and external sense of trust and safety.

 With compassionate collaboration I will support you in exploring the various nonconscious ways you have learned to cope including repeated patterns of Self-protection.